gridbugs/hackmd-posts/ocaml-lsp-learning.md

 as errors.

-All the docs for OCaml-LSP and the editor service [merlin](https://ocaml.github.io/merlin/) which it uses internally express pretty clearly that they work best with Dune but they can still be used without Dune with some configuration.
+All the docs for OCaml-LSP and the editor service [Merlin](https://ocaml.github.io/merlin/) which it uses internally express pretty clearly that they work best with Dune but they can still be used without Dune with some configuration.
 My project does of course technically still use Dune but you wouldn't know it by looking at its source code.
 It would be more accurate to say that the script that generates the temporary dune project is my project's build system rather than Dune.
-That is to say that OCaml-LSP and merlin are going to take some configuration in order to work in my project.
+That is to say that OCaml-LSP and Merlin are going to take some configuration in order to work in my project.

 This post will describe the process of getting OCaml-LSP working in my non-Dune project.
 I'll be using neovim with the